sonkd/myblog/_pages/reading.md

 isMainPage:
 ---

-A selection of books I've read that I found helpful and would like to share on my website.
+<span style="color: #757575;">A selection of books I've read that I found helpful and would like to share on my website.</span>

 <div id="books-list">
     <!-- The list of books will be rendered here -->